openstack/openstack-manuals/doc/ops-guide/source/ops-network-troubleshooting.rst

 shows a network node with four networks running dhcp-agents, one of which is also running an l3-agent router.
 It's important to know which network you need to be working in.
-A list of existing networks and their UUIDs can be obtained by running ``neutron net-list`` with administrative credentials.
+A list of existing networks and their UUIDs can be obtained by running ``openstack network list`` with administrative credentials.

 Once you've determined which namespace you need to work in, you can use